LongTengDao/acorn-globals/docs/README.md

 2. Host Requirement: Because it is a back-end package, it uses ES 6+ feature.

-3. Reduce the API: The the main export function only accepts the parsed `AST` as argument, not the `code` and `options` arguments, and no `parse` method exported.
-Because users may use different versions and grammar plug-ins with different `options` in different cases.
+3. Reduce the API: The the main export function only accepts the parsed `AST` object as argument, not the `code` string and `options` arguments, and no `parse` method exported.
+    Because users may use different versions and grammar plug-ins with different `options` in different cases, I don't want too much coupling.

 4. Dependency Extension: The `base.FieldDefinition` of the dependency package `acorn-walk` is extended to support the `acorn-class-fields` and `acorn-static-class-features` grammar plug-ins which are still in stage 3.